Home » How To » How to Check OS Version in Linux

 The OS version of a Linux distribution can be determined by using the command-line interface as well as a graphical user interface.
 In Linux, CLI is preferred over GUI as it provides more control over the OS.
 In this article, we will mostly focus on the command line methods which can be used to check the OS version of a Linux distribution.

-Related: How to Search Files with Case-Insensitive Names in Linux
+Related: How to Change Default MySQL Data Directory in Linux

 There are a number of different methods which can be used to determine the version of a Linux-based OS using the command-line interface.